Disaster Planning Communications Guide For Hotels

 Your property should have this plan in advance and not having a plan will severely impact your paid business.
 The good thing is this plan can be quite simple.

-In Disaster Zone: PPC & Meta Management
+In Disaster Zone: SEM & Meta Management

 • Make a decision in advance of when your property should discontinue any paid search campaigns.
 Typically this will be just before a storm or disaster strikes.